dcorrada/RICEDDARIO/QUEST/README.txt

 Just press `ENTER` for keeping the default values:

     host     [127.0.0.1]:
+    maxsub   [1000]:
     port     [6090]:
     threads  [8]:

+The _maxsub_ parameter define the maximum number of jobs that the server can handle (once you have submitted _maxsub_ jobs, the server should be restarted).
+The value of this parameter depends on how Perl has been compiled on your system.
 Optimal value for _threads_ parameter depends on your hardware performance, usually it should be setted with the amount of avalaible CPUs (or even 2x).
 Afterwards, the server is ready to accept the client requests:

     [2014/04/30 17:37:33] server initialized
     [2014/04/30 17:37:33] server is listening